 DISPUTE RESOLUTION: The parties agree that they will use their best efforts to settle any and all disputes arising out of, under or in connection with this Agreement, including without limitation the validity, interpretation, performance and breach hereof, prior to initiating any legal proceeding, whether judicial or administrative in nature.
 The efforts shall be primarily between the President of K12 and the Superintendent of the Customer or their respective designees.
 The laws of the Commonwealth of Virginia, without regard to its conflict of laws provisions, will govern all disputes arising out of or related to this Agreement, including the validity, enforceability or construction thereof.
-Each party submits to the jurisdiction of the state and federal courts located in the Commonwealth of Virginia for purposes of any action, suit or proceeding arising out of or related to this Agreement that is brought in such courts has been brought in an inconvenient forum.
+Each party submits to the jurisdiction of the state and federal courts located in the Commonwealth of Virginia for purposes of any action, suit or proceeding arising out of or related to this Agreement and agrees not to plead or claim that any action, suit or proceeding arising out of or related to this Agreement that is brought in such courts has been brought in an inconvenient forum.